bveldhuyzen/bolus-sim/README.md

 #
 10 Dec 2021:
 - Simulator of DEVICE3 might be scrapped, since it is almost not used anymore.
-The official user guide is also hard to find.
 - Simulator of DEVICE5 (UK) was added to provide some competition, but unfortunately the user guide does not specify a term (value) in regard to the bolus calculations.
 Of bolus calculations that include this value it cannot be confirmed if the calculations are performed as intended.